BlackFloyd/CounterArch/README.md

+# What is this?!
+Good question.
+This is just a tool for quickly breaking your system.
+Well actually this tool allows you to quickly build a linux kernel using the master branch.
+Stable branch builds and patching is currently in progress - you can check out the development- and feature branches if you really like suffering.
+This is definitely not suitable for any production use.
+It's purely a tool to make playing with the kernel more comfortable.

 # Preparations
 Basically all you need (other than git) are basic build tools.
 These are contained in base-devel.
 Additionally installing ccache will speed compilation up by a lot.
 (Well - the first one will be pretty slow, but every further one will be pretty fast.)